Financial-Times/dotcom-tool-kit/docs/developing-tool-kit.md

       - '**/*.js'
 ```

 To avoid boilerplate for tasks (the most common use case for options), when defining a task, you can pass a type parameter to the `Task` superclass, which accepts a schema type.
 The options for this plugin are then available as `this.options`.
-A task can also define a static `defaultOptions` field, which will provide default values for any options not set in configuration files.
+You can also define default values for your options by using `zod`'s [`.default()` method](https://zod.dev/?id=default).

 ```typescript
 import { Task } from '@dotcom-tool-kit/types'